v1k45/v1k45.github.io/content/modern-django-part-2.md

 }
 ```

-The component state now keeps track whether we are creating or updating a note, `submitNote` method changes behavior based on component state.
-We have also added helper method to load and reset form for updating notes.
+The component state now keeps track whether we are creating or updating a note.
+The `submitNote` method changes behavior based on component state.
+We have also added a helper method to load and reset the form for updating notes.

 Inside the form element, place a button to reset form after selecting notes to edit by mistake.